Palm Key

-Palm Key is an island located in Florida Bay near latitude 25°7'N, and longitude 80°53'W, or about 3 mi southeast of the town of Flamingo, Florida.
+Palm Key is an island located in Florida Bay near latitude 25°7'N, and longitude 80°53'W, or about 3 mi southeast of the town of Flamingo, Florida, United States.
 Naval charts show it to be a small oval-shaped island approximately 0.5 mi in length.
 While it is now apparently uninhabited it was once inhabited by fishermen.

-In fiction it is the home and base of operations for Dr. Benton Quest of the TV series Jonny Quest.
-It is also mentioned in Robert Louis Stevenson's Treasure Island.
+It is mentioned in Robert Louis Stevenson's Treasure Island.